renehahn/TinyBF_WaferSpace_sub/docs/info.md

 ## How it works

-TinyBF is a complete hardware implementation of a Brainfuck interpreter designed for ASIC fabrication through Tiny Tapeout.
+TinyBF is a complete hardware implementation of a Brainfuck interpreter designed for ASIC fabrication through the wafer.space GF180 tapeout.
 The design is a fully functional CPU with integrated UART I/O, programmable RAM-based storage, and a UART-based program uploader.

 ### Architecture

 The system consists of six main components:

 1. **Control Unit** - An 11-state finite state machine (FSM) that serves as the CPU core.
-It fetches instructions, decodes them, and orchestrates all operations including memory access and I/O. The FSM uses one-hot encoding for optimal gate count.
+It fetches instructions, decodes them, and orchestrates all operations including memory access and I/O.

 2. **Program Memory (RAM)** - 32×8-bit dual-port RAM for instruction storage.
 Each instruction is encoded as an 8-bit value: 3 bits for the opcode and 5 bits for a signed argument (enabling optimizations like `+5` instead of five separate `+` instructions).
 Programs can be uploaded via UART using the programmer module.